 Day 15: - Kerung - Tingri (4300m) / Lhatse (4,350m): 225 Km/244 Km

-Day drive uphill to the highest plateau of the world with the typical view of Tibetan landscape offering sheer feeling of standing on the roof of the world. from where, weather permitting, breathtaking panorama of beautiful Himalayan ranges including Mt Cho Oyu (8201 M) & Mt Xishapagma (8012M) but dwarfed by the Vastness of the Tibetan plateau.
+Day drives uphill to the highest plateau of the world, with the typical view of the Tibetan landscape offering the sheer feeling of standing on the roof of the world.
+From where, weather permitting, breathtaking panorama of beautiful Himalayan ranges including Mt Cho Oyu (8201 M) & Mt Xishapagma (8012M) but dwarfed by the Vastness of the Tibetan plateau.
 From TINGRI, one can enjoy the magnificence of Mt.
 Everest (8,848 M).
 Stay overnight at Guest House

 Day 16: - Tingri/Lhaste - Xigatse (3,900 M): 244 Km

 Continue scenic drive crossing Over Gyatchu La (5,220M), the highest pass en route to Lhasa via Lhatse from where a road to Mt Kailash bifurcates to the west.
 Stay overnight at Yak hotel.